programmerer1/sentient-roma-simple-guide/README.md

     provider: "litellm"
     model_id: "openrouter/deepseek/deepseek-chat-v3.1:free"
 ```
-⚠️ Note: In the free version, some limitations apply.
+⚠️ Note: In the free models, some limitations apply.

 ## Step 3.
 Restart Docker with New Settings
 After applying the changes, restart the containers: